dudung/online-defense-list/README.md

 # online-defense-list
-List of online defense presentation schedule, which is inspired by [this article](https://now.tufts.edu/articles/defense-online-defenses), but from supervisor point of view, where the schedule could be so tight.
-That is why following list comes up.
+List of online defense presentation schedules, which is inspired by [this article](https://now.tufts.edu/articles/defense-online-defenses), but from a supervisor point of view, where the schedule could be so tight.
+That is why the following list comes up.

 ## Not confirmed
 * [``00 Day 0000+07``]() -- 10215033 Perystito Septhian Siahaan (MB)